-12. A public road (The Street) runs through Englefield Estate.
-We have directed your group away from this road unless specified in your timetable.
-Please beware of traffic and follow the routes provided.
+- 11. A public road (The Street) runs through Englefield Estate.
+We have directed groups away from this road wherever possible.
+Please beware of traffic and follow the routes provided. - 12.
+Abide by any COVID-19 safety procedures in place on the day of your visit.